MEET OUR CLIENTS

 JASON JOBIN completed an MFA in writing at the University of Victoria.
-His stories have won a National Magazine Award and been anthologized in the 2018 and 2019 Writers Trust/McClelland & Stewart Journey Prize.
+His stories have won a National Magazine Award and been anthologized in the 2018 and 2019 Writers’ Trust/McClelland & Stewart Journey Prize.
 He has been a finalist for the American Short Fiction’s Halifax Ranch Prize for Fiction and The Fiddlehead’s 2019 Short Fiction Contest.
 He won The Malahat Review’s Jack Hodgins and Far Horizons awards for fiction.
 In 2018, Jason was longlisted for the CBC Nonfiction Prize.
 He is at work on a novel and a collection of stories.

 YOUSSEF RAKHA is a novelist, poet, and essayist who writes in both Arabic and English.
 A graduate of Hull University, England, he is also an editor, translator, and creative writing coach.
 Youssef’s work has been translated into French, German, Italian, Spanish, and other languages.
 His first novel, The Book of the Sultan’s Seal, won the 2015 Banipal Seif Ghobash Prize while his most recent, Paulo, won the 2017 Sawiris Award.
 Youssef’s English writing is featured in, among others, The Atlantic, Guernica, The Kenyon Review, The White Review, and The New York Times.